 Now that your new pup understands and responds to the command “sit,” they're in the precise position you need to teach them “stay.”
 The hand signal for “stay” can be the same one used by traffic police.
 Face your hand toward the dog with all fingers together pointing up.
 The training steps are: say “stay” quickly and firmly, hold your hand up, wait three seconds, and reward the puppy with a “good dog” and a treat.
 Follow “sit” with “stay,” and you will have two verbal commands working in conjunction.

 It’s also important to note that most commands are about action, and your puppy will associate their name with movement.
 That said, you should not use your dog's name when verbally commanding “stay.”
 Since “stay” is often required for safety, like sitting still on the opposite side of the street until you reach your dog, don't confuse them by shouting their name while verbalizing this command.

 Teaching a puppy commands is really just setting up your own communication system with an animal.
 Along with commands, consider other phrases you use while talking to your dog.
 Phrases are another way to build a language and bond between the two of you.
 They are useful and train your dog to listen intently any time you speak.
 Examples of common phrases are:

 - “Bedtime for (pup's name).”

 - “Ready to eat?”

-With a little bit of patience, and a whole lot of love, puppies can be trained in no time.
-Try to make it a fun experience, and enjoy yourselves, and know this new relationship is developing into a lifelong friendship.
+With a little bit of patience and a whole lot of love, puppies can be trained in no time.
+Try to make it a fun experience, enjoy yourselves, and know this new relationship is developing into a lifelong friendship.